cubermitis/HackfestPro2021/SSL Nightmare (@MaxWhite)/02 - Enter the crypt/README.md

 We did not solve this challenge but we found relevant information while doing the first ssl challenge that would've been vital to solving this second one.

-- Running openssl to read the certificate files downloaded previously, printed out error messages leading us to believe that the certificates are using a key algorithm that openssl doesn't understand.
+- Running openssl to read the certificate files downloaded previously printed out error messages leading us to believe that the certificates are using a key algorithm that openssl doesn't understand.

 ```bash
 [...]